 #4) Eat at The Viking Café (Höfn)

 Though not too far out of our way, the Viking Café (known for their famous waffles) was overpriced… and didn’t have any waffles!
-You had to pay to park and pay extra if you wanted to walk down by the beach.
+You had to pay to park, pay to breathe (kidding), and pay extra if you wanted to walk down by the beach.
 Although the landscape was picturesque as the mountains rose steeply from the ocean, it’s something we will pass on the next time around.

 #5) Hike up to see Hengifoss and Litlanefoss